Skip to main content

 Required Academic Work

-Students participating in the Legislative Internship Program will be required to complete academic work in addition to their work assignments and trainings.
+Students participating in the Legislative Internship Program will be required to complete academic work in addition to their work assignments and training.

 The following projects will be assigned: